-The public humiliation of Accra Metropolitan Assembly (AMA) mayor, Alfred Oko Vanderpuije, by the former head of state, Jerry John Rawling, has continued to stir some mixed reactions from Ghanaians.
+The public humiliation of Accra Metropolitan Assembly (AMA) mayor, Alfred Oko Vanderpuije, by the former head of state, Jerry John Rawling, has continued to stir some mixed reactions among Ghanaians.

 In a fresh reaction, Dr Philip Lamptey, an aide to Alfred Oko Vanderpuije, has described as unfortunate the actions of the former president towards Mr Vanderpuije, as the two made their way to Parliament House for President John Mahama’s last State of the Nation Address Thursday, 5 January.